Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 - Add to nesting boxes

 For example, you can mix herbs with your flock’s feed to improve digestion, improve the flavor of their feed, support immune systems, and/or add environmental interest.
 If you mix herbs into your flock’s nesting box or bedding, you can provide respiratory support, make the coop less attractive to flying insects, repel mites, and/or improve air quality.
-You can even use herbs topically by mixing into dust baths or by sprinkling them directly on your flock.
+You can even use herbs topically by mixing them into dust baths or by sprinkling them directly on your flock.

 Why Most Flock Owners Use Nesting Herbs